Matherunner/hlinspect/README.md

 ## Usage

 Currently, hlinspect doesn't come with an injector.
-You can use any general DLL injector to inject and start Half-Life.
-There are plenty of open source DLL injectors on Github, and choose wisely.
+You can use any general DLL injector to inject and start Half-Life, or even write your own.
+There are plenty of open source DLL injectors on Github, and do choose wisely.
+In the future, a custom injector may be included.

 ## Building